Opencast-Moodle/documentation/docs/block/general_settings.md

 # General Settings

-In the following, we outline the settings for the block.
+This section explains the general settings that affect the core functionality of the block.
-Through the settings, the block can be adjusted to the needs of your platform.
-Most of the features the block provides, can be further specified or completely turned off.

 The core functionality is to upload a video file to Moodle, which is then transferred to opencast.
 This is done via a cronjob, which processes all Upload Jobs in a first in first out fashion.